-The Company's cash and cash equivalents, equity securities, restricted cash and other payables approximate their carrying values, which are the amounts recorded on the consolidated statement of financial position due to their short-term nature.
+The fair values of the Company's cash and cash equivalents, restricted cash and trade and other payables approximate their carrying values, which are the amounts recorded on the consolidated statement of financial position, due to their short-term nature.
+The Company's other liabilities approximates its carrying value due to the consistency of the credit risk of the Company since the initial recognition of the instruments.
+The Company's other liabilities as Level 2.